 Pluralsight offers the following complete CISM certification preparation paid course over 16 hours:

-2) Instructed by Bobby Rogers: Information Security Manager: Information Security Governance.
+1) Instructed by Kevin Henry: Information Security Manager: Information Security Governance.

-3) Instructed by Bobby Rogers: Information Security Manager: Information Risk Management.
+2) Instructed by Kevin Henry: Information Security Manager: Information Risk Management.

-4) Instructed by Bobby Rogers: Information Security Manager: Information Security Program Management.
+3) Instructed by Kevin Henry: Information Security Manager: Information Security Program.

-5) Instructed by Bobby Rogers: Information Security Manager: Information Security Incident Management.
+4) Instructed by Kevin Henry: Information Security Manager: Incident Management.

 CISM with IT Masters Charles Sturt University (CSU)